-According to a new research, a genetically modified strain of the Herpes Virus has proven to be effective in killing cancer cells and preventing the growth of tumors.
-The strain, referred to as T-Vec, was being used to treat patients suffering from melanoma.
-This is reported to be the final phase of testing of a new drug.
+According to new research, a genetically modified strain of the Herpes Simplex Virus has proven to be effective in killing cancer cells and preventing the growth of tumors.
+The strain, referred to as T-Vec, was used to treat melanoma patients.
+This is reported to be the final phase of testing a new drug.

-People suffering from herpes virus should be encouraged to regularly take medication to prevent or reduce outbreaks as those drugs also help reduce the risk of passing it to partners.
+People suffering from the herpes virus should be encouraged to take medication regularly to prevent or reduce outbreaks.
+Those drugs also help reduce the risk of passing it to partners.

-The study was conducted on a group of 400 patients with melanoma, the deadliest type of skin cancer.
-It was found out that over 16% of the patients that received the T-Vec treatment showed a lasting response for an extended period of 6 months.
-On the other hand, a mere 2% of the people that were given normal treatment showed any signs of improvement.
+The study was conducted on 400 patients with melanoma, the deadliest type of skin cancer.
+It was found that over 16% of the patients receiving the T-Vec treatment showed a lasting response for six months.
+On the other hand, a mere 2% of the people that were given standard treatment showed any signs of improvement.

-Chief Executing of the Institute of Cancer Research, Prof. Paul Workman said, “We may normally think of viruses as the enemies of mankind, but it’s their very ability to specifically infect and kill human cells that can make them such promising cancer treatments.”
-The drug, which is being produced by Amgen, is awaiting approval from the FDA.
+Chief Executing of the Institute of Cancer Research, Prof. Paul Workman, said, “We may normally think of viruses as the enemies of mankind.
+But it’s their very ability to specifically infect and kill human cells that can make them such promising cancer treatments.”
+The drug, which Amgen is producing, is awaiting approval from the FDA.